-Position of Please explain individual(s) Board-level The Board of Storebrand ASA has as well established a Risk Committee consisting of 3-4 Board members, which has the overall responsibility for managing, limiting and following up the committee interdisciplinary risks associated with the activities.
+Position of individual(s) Board-level committee The Board of Storebrand ASA has as well established a Risk Committee consisting of 3-4 Board members, which has the overall responsibility for managing, limiting and following up the interdisciplinary risks associated with the activities.
 Here, the climate-related issues are included.
 The main task of the Risk Committee is to prepare matters to be considered by the Board in the area of risk, with a special focus on the Group's appetite for risk, risk strategy and investment strategy.
 The reason why the board has this responsibility, is that the Board sets annual limits and guidelines for issues including risk-taking in the company, receive reports on the actual risk levels, and perform a forward-looking assessment of the risk situation.
 The Board-level Risk Committee meets monthly and contributes forward-looking decision-making support related to the Board's discussion of risk taking, financial forecasts and the treatment of risk reporting, including climate-related risks.
+Storebrands CRO, is responsible for the groups climate risk analysis, presenting this to the board.
+In 2020, an assessment of the life insurance branch of the companys exposure to the oil and gas sectors was conducted.
+It included an assessment of the share of pension payments and premiums that came from these sectors, in order to analyze the risks assosiated with a steep decline in oil and gas prices and/or demand.